 Hermione Granger was a logical and intelligent witch.
 Which was why her current situation was so damn frustrating.
 Inside a burial mound, over a thousand years old was….was whatever this chamber was.
 The walls looked like stone but were not.
 She had proven that with a simple tap.
 It sounded like metal but some type of metal she hadn't seen before.
 What she had originally assumed was an altar was set with gems and crystals.
 Frowning she played the light over it again.
 It looked familiar somehow, but she couldn't place it.
 She was about to examine the crystals more closely when Harry spoke up.

 Harry pointed his torch at the two chairs.
 "Hermione, is it me or does it look a bit like a control panel with two seats."

 Hermione nodded, "A bit.
 I mean it does almost look like something.
 That doesn't mean that it is.
 It could be an altar or have some other ritual purpose.
 Right now we don't know what it is."

 Harry watched Hermione pouring over the altar or whatever it was for a few moments before shining his torch at his watch.
 "We've been in here a while I wonder why we haven't heard from the others?"

-"Actually that's a good question.
+"That is a good question.
 I would have thought that we would have been missed by now."

 Harry tried to think of a decent course of action that didn't require tools they didn't have or magic that didn't work in or around the tomb.

-"Mione I hope you have something up your sleeve that I haven't thought of."
+"Mione, I hope you have something up your sleeve that I haven't thought of."

 Hermione was silent for a few moments.
-"It has been a while hasn't it.
+"It has been a while, hasn't it.
 Okay, first things first turn your torch off.
-We may need a light later so it's a good idea to conserve one battery.
+We may need a light later, so it's a good idea to conserve one battery.
 So we either wait for a rescue or we try a find another way out."

-"Sounds good Mione any ideas?"
+"Sounds good Mione, any ideas?"